innot/AdvPiStepper/docs/source/usage.rst

    stepper = advpistepper.AdvPiStepper(driver)
    stepper.move(100, block = True)
    stepper.move(-100)
+   while stepper.

+This example will move the stepper motor 100 steps forward, waiting for it to finish, then move it 100 steps backward without waiting.
 Besides the obvious import of advpistepper, using it requires to instantiate a driver.

 AdvPiStepper comes with multiple generic and specific drivers, refer to the `Drivers` Section